 |Duration of malaria chemoprophylaxis use||Mostly short term, 2–3 weeks||The US military often uses chemoprophylaxis for longer periods of time than do short-term travelers.
 Many deployments are for 1 year or longer.|

 ROUTINE AND TRAVEL-RELATED IMMUNIZATION

 DoD policy states that the recommendations for immunization from CDC and the Advisory Committee for Immunization Practices shall generally be followed, consistent with requirements and guidance of the Food and Drug Administration (FDA) and with consideration for the unique needs of military settings and exposure risks.
-The Military Vaccine Agency (MILVAX) supports all 5 branches of the US Armed Services to enhance military medical readiness by coordinating DoD immunization (vaccination) programs worldwide.
-A valuable source of service-specific information on immunizations for all branches of the US military is found at the MILVAX website (www.vaccines.mil).
+The Defense Health Agency (DHA) Immunization Healthcare Branch (IHB) [formerly the Military Vaccine Agency (MILVAX)] supports 5 branches of the US Armed Services to enhance military medical readiness by coordinating DoD immunization (vaccination) programs worldwide.
+A valuable source of service-specific information on immunizations for all branches of the US military is found at the DHA IHB website (www.health.mil/vaccines).

 GEOGRAPHIC AREAS OF RESPONSIBILITY